Meeting Documents & 508 Compliance

 Once you've updated the Title (and optionally Author, Subject, and Keywords) click OK.
 Now go back to the Accessibility Checker results and right-click the "Title - Failed" error and select Fix.
-The check mark should turn green.
+The check-mark should turn green.
 Now don't forget to save the PDF (Control+S on Windows, Command+S on Mac) so that fix gets saved if someone else checks your PDF for accessibility issues later.

 Fix Alternate Text

 If you didn't add alternate text via Microsoft Word from the tips in Part 1 of this primer, you'll still have an opportunity to do it here.
-Expand the Alternate Text category and right click on the "Figures alternate text - Failed" issue.
+Expand the Alternate Text category and right-click on the "Figures alternate text - Failed" issue.
 Select Fix from the context menu and you will be presented with a dialog that allows you to add alternate text for every figure (image) that is missing it.
 Just add brief descriptive text in the text box provided and then either advance to the next image using the arrow button or click "Save and Exit."
-If you used the Decorative Image checkbox during the previous step, it's possible you'll have a new set of errors after exiting this dialog.
+If you used the Decorative Image checkbox during the previous step, you may have a new set of errors after exiting this dialog.
 We recommend always including alternate text for each issue to avoid this quirk.
 Again, once you've corrected all issues here and you've got the green checkmark, save the PDF (Control+S on Windows, Command+S on Mac).

 As stated previously, for all other issues you may encounter please select the issue context menu item Explain by right-clicking an issue.
-If you get really stuck on something, feel free to reach out to us!
+If you get stuck on something, feel free to reach out to us!
 Just submit a request via our Web Help form at https://pasadena.edu/webhelp.

 Add 508 Compliant Documents to the Governance App